 Referees

-Referee Education
+Soccer Referee Education

 The YRSA is committed to the growth, education and development of the Referees in York Region.
 Please contact the York Region District Referee Coordinator, Peter Kalpouzos at pkalpouzos@yrsa.ca for any questions or concerns regarding Referees in York Region.
 The YRSA offers a wide range of clinics and workshops for District Referees.